 - Do you have promotional materials like flyers, posters, etc. to help spread the word about your benefit?

-- Do you have a professional press release to send out describing all the basic details of the event by email, fax, or mail?
+- Have you written professional press release to send out describing all the basic details of the event by email, fax, or mail?

 - Do you have a list of media contacts in newspapers, periodicals, TV, radio and the Internet to which you can send this press release to?
 (Many media organizations will give special attention to benefits and community –related events) Will any of these media outlets partner with you to help sponsor the event with a special promotional effort?

-- Do you have display materials, banners, brochures, postcards, etc. to lay out at the event to promote the beneficiary and inform your audience?
+- Did you create display materials, banners, brochures, postcards, etc. to lay out at the event to promote the beneficiary and inform your audience?
 Will your event have a program describing you, the beneficiary’s work; listing sponsors, etc.?

 - Have you identified media partners who will work with you to publicize the event?
 Have you sought out donated advertising space?

-- Have you sought the help of local businesses and other locations in displaying posters, etc.?
+- Did you seek the help of local businesses and other locations in displaying posters, etc.?